Skip to content

 If a service provides the licence number AND it verifies on the colegio site, you're talking to a real Spanish doctor.

-Pediatric home-visits are common in tourist destinations.
-A pediatrician (or family doctor with pediatric experience) comes to assess a sick child in their own bed.
-Cost is the same as adult home-visit.
-This is often the kindest option for children — no ER wait, no clinic anxiety, just a doctor in a familiar environment.
+Yes — paediatric home visits are common in tourist destinations.
+A paediatrician, or family doctor with paediatric experience, comes to assess a sick child in their own bed, at the same cost as an adult home visit.
+It's often the kindest option for children: no ER wait, no clinic anxiety, just a doctor in a familiar environment.

 When booking, mention the child's age and symptoms — some services prioritise children, and it helps them dispatch a doctor with the right experience.